mradigen/todo-startpage/README.md

 Double left click to delete.

+Left click anywhere else to toggle theme.

 Tasks are stored in your `localStorage`, so you don't need to worry about losing them!

 ## To-do

-- Add light/dark theme switching.
+- Add some sort of custom themes and be able to switch between them.

 ## Contributing
 If you have any ideas for modifications, feel free to fork this repository!
 I'd love to see them!